Titus-B/Insideout-Command-Center/Readme.md

   **The Control Panel from the Disney and Pixar Film "Inside Out"**

+  **The project was completed in collaboration between Lean King and The Bunch Family**

 # Terminology:
 **Button Panels:**
   Leg, Pentagon, Brain, Heart, and Stomach.